xdilab/VR_Player/README.md

 ### Installation
 1. Download the APK
 2. Enable Developer Mode on the headset
--On the headset, open Settings → About
+  - On the headset, open Settings → About
--Tap Build Number 7 times to enable Developer Options -Go back and enable:
+  - Tap Build Number 7 times to enable Developer Options -Go back and enable:
 --Developer Mode
 --USB Debugging